harryho/ng4crm/README.md

 ## Home
 ## http://localhost:5354

-# install dependences for Angular 4 CRM
+# Install dependences for Angular 4 CRM
 cd ..

 # WINDOWS only.
 In terminal as administrator